tearflake/symp-intro/docs/core.md

 - `HEAD`: one parameter as a list.
 Returns the first list element.
 - `TAIL`: one parameter as a list.
 Returns the list without the first element.
 - `CONS`: two parameters.
 The second parameter is a list.
 Returns a new list, placing the first parameter at the beginning of the second parameter list
+- `ISATOM`: one parameter.
+Returns `true` if the parameter is an atom, otherwise `false.
+- `TOATOM`: one parameter.
+Converts to an atom a right recursive list consisting of atom's characters, ending with an empty list.
+- `TOLIST`: one parameter.
+Converts an atom to a right recursive list consisting of atom's characters, ending with an empty list.

-Symp core program may import other programs stored in separate files, by `USING` section.
-Each program is given a unique name within `ALIAS` sections where the first parameter determines a referent name while the second parameter points to a separate Symp core file.
+Symp core program may import other programs stored in separate files, using the `ALIAS` section with the `FILE` section.
+Each program is given a unique alias name where the first parameter determines a referent name while the second parameter points to a `SYMP` file.
 Functions of imported programs are called by noting the referent name followed by the `.` and the function name.
+Also, instead of importing a file, we can simply inline the `SYMP` section with all the functions, keeping them all in the same file.

 ## 3. Examples